This section describes how to configure compression or decompression of responses, as well as sending compressed files.

 To enable compression, include the

-directive with the on
+gzip directive with the on parameter.gzip on;

 By default, NGINX compresses responses only with MIME type

-.
-To compress responses with other MIME types, include the gzip_types
+text/html.
+To compress responses with other MIME types, include the gzip_types directive and list the additional types.gzip_types text/plain application/xml;

 To specify the minimum length of the response to compress, use the

-directive.
+gzip_min_lengthdirective.
 The default is 20 bytes (here adjusted to 1000):gzip_min_length 1000;

 By default, NGINX does not compress responses to proxied requests (requests that come from the proxy server).
 The fact that a request comes from a proxy server is determined by the presence of the